robbiemu/Complete-Android-Marshmallow-tutorial/Layout design considerations and Button Selectors.md

 If we declare sizes in _px_ they will be literal, and will vary significantly from device to device.

+_note: with devices like tablets that are meant to be much larger, isntead of just scaling the views appropriately, one can use [Framgments](http://developer.android.com/guide/practices/tablets-and-handsets.html) to create partial views and the partition the screen with them as desired.
+This way more information is visible only on larger screens, while navigating to the other fragments on smaller screens would require actual navigation, and those elements owuld not be on the default activity of the app._

 #### App icon dimensions

 ![](http://i.stack.imgur.com/HYLWx.png)